-A genetic counselor can help you understand your chances of having a child with albinism.
-He or she can also explain the available tests and help you figure out the pros and cons of testing for you.
+If a family member has albinism, a genetic counselor can help you understand your chances of having a future child with albinism.
+He or she can also explain the available tests and help you figure out the pros and cons of testing for your family member.

 - Gronskov K, et al. Oculocutaneous albinism.
 Orphanet Journal of Rare Diseases.
 2007;2:43.

 - Brodsky MC (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
 15, 2013.